Jim Harbaugh expects 4 Michigan State players to be charged - WHIZ News

 “The suspensions will allow the players to receive academic support and medical services, but they will not be able to attend any organized team activities,” said Tucker, who said the suspensions will remain in place until the investigations are completed.

-Tucker’s head was touched in the tunnel by a fan in the stands Saturday night and the coach responded by swiping the fan’s hand away.
+Tucker’s head was touched in the tunnel by a fan in the stands before the game and the coach responded by swiping the fan’s hand away.
+The fan was identified and ejected from the stadium, according to athletic department spokesman Kurt Svoboda.

 Michigan State President Samuel Stanley apologized for the “violent” skirmish.